 Here at college, our teachers are busy putting together all sorts of activities and resources, which will give you a head start when it comes to your A level and BTEC/CTEC courses.
 You can access the programme here.

-Enrolment will be taking place in August.
+Enrolment will be taking place from 22nd - 28th August 2024.
 We will send you a detailed enrolment pack in the post.
 This will explain how this year's enrolment days will work, what you will need to bring with you to your appointment and how to enrol if you can't make these dates.
 Students must attend their enrolment appointment in person in order to receive a place at Notre Dame.
 To find out more about our order of enrolment, you can view our Admissions Policy here.

 Once you have enrolled at Notre Dame, you will then be invited to your induction day which will be early September (exact date TBC).
 We’ll give you lots of helpful information about the College, and will take you on a tour of the campus.